Ideas in Inference-time Scaling can Benefit Generative Pre-training Algorithms: Designing algorithms that can scale efficiently

 We use the DDIM sampler~\citep{song2020denoising} under rectified flow formulation~\citep{liu2022flow,gao2025diffusionmeetsflow} as an example\footnote{A similar argument would work for any other first-order Euler ODE solver for diffusion models as well.}.
 In rectified flows, the sampling procedure in each iteration from the current sample $\rvx_t$ and source timestep $t$ to the target timestep $s$ is defined as:

 which transforms the sample $\rvx_t$ to $\rvx_s$ via the velocity network $v_\theta$.
 Note that in the typical diffusion model formulation, $v_\theta$ takes in only $\rvx_t$ and $t$ as arguments.

-It is clear that the denoising autoencoder objective~\citep{vincent2011connection} will not recover a desirable one-step (or few-step) sampler from DDIM, but how about other training objective functions, especially ones based on diffusion distillation?
+\paragraph{A capacity test.} The denoising autoencoder objective~\citep{vincent2011connection} will not recover a desirable one-step or few-step sampler from this DDIM parameterization.
+The same issue also constrains other objectives, including diffusion distillation objectives, because the limitation is in the inference map itself.

 We believe that the answer is no. To see this, let us take the following partial derivative:

 which does not depend on $s$ at all.
 This means that even though DDIM has enough capacity to represent any function over $\rvx_t$ and $t$ (via universal function approximation), the same does not apply to $s$.
 We show an illustration of this problem in Figure~\ref{fig:ddim}.